JNjiaonang/dd-atmrobbery/README.md

 Code is cleaned removed things that dont get used and config removed too ( fuck config ) everything you will find in both lua files.

+When code got cleaned it wasnt tested so if you have any issue you can contact me at cfx.re - https://forum.cfx.re/u/ddainusshaa/summary

 Preview - https://youtu.be/YlAFVZpkwzo